stillalex/scala-osgi-trials/tiny-akka-http-launcher/README.md

 Navigate to [localhost:8080](http://localhost:8080)

-Felix Web Console runs on  to [localhost:8090](http://localhost:8090), as the akka http is not a servlet based service, so it's not sharing the same global servlet context.
+Felix Web Console runs on  to [localhost:8090/system/console](http://localhost:8090/system/console), as the akka http example is not a servlet based service, so it's not sharing the same global servlet context.